 April 2012: Kent, Beatty & Gordon represented the founders of RYU in Manhattan’s Meatpacking District, the restaurant featured on the 2012-2013 season of Keeping Up With The Kardashians.
 KBG handled the entirety of the transactional, hospitality and real estate aspects of the new venture.

 March 2012: Kent, Beatty & Gordon celebrated its Ten Year anniversary as an AV-Rated Preeminent Law Firm as facilitated by Martindale-Hubbell.

 November 2011: Kent, Beatty & Gordon represented its long-time client, Destileria Serrallés, Inc., in DSI’s acquisition of the U.S. distribution rights to the Death’s Door brand spirits, including its award winning gin, vodka and white whisky, as well as an equity interest in the Death’s Door Spirits, LLC company.

-October 2011: Partner Jack Gordon was named a top commercial litigator in the October 2011 Avenue Magazine.
+October 2011: Jack A. Gordon was named a top commercial litigator in the October 2011 Avenue Magazine.

 August 2011: Kent, Beatty & Gordon successfully defended renowned photographer Ryan McGinley by obtaining dismissal of all claims of copyright infringement brought by Janine (Jah Jah) Gordon.
 Read Artnet Article

 April 2009: Michael Kent retired as Village Justice for the Village of Thomaston (Great Neck) after a ten-year term in office.
 Michael’s departure from the bench was occasioned by the absorption of the Village Court system into the Nassau County Court system due to budgetary considerations.

 Michael excels in navigating the grey areas where answers (and sometimes even the questions) are not clear.
 Michael is much more than just our attorney - he is a highly valued advisor and confidante.